Linaro/website/_pages/support.md

 ---
 Linaro Developer Technical Support (LDTS) is a service available to members, Linaro Developer Services clients and the open source community.
 We are here to help members and clients fix, debug and resolve any Linaro-related issues and questions.
 We are also happy to answer questions from the community although these will be dealt with on a best effort basis.

 LDTS is multi-tiered, providing different service levels to Linaro Members, to Linaro Developer Services customers and to the wider community.
-Use the tabs below to find out which level is best for you:</p>
+Use the tabs below to find out which level is best for you: